Grow Financial Federal Credit Union

 Something you are: fingerprints, facial recognition or voice recognition.

-We’ll automatically require a second method of identification when you log in to your Grow account from a new device, browser or geographic area.
-To turn on multifactor authentication for every future login:
+Yes, we do!
+We automatically require a second method of identification when you log in to your Grow account from a new device, browser or geographic area.
+To turn on MFA for every future login, follow these steps:

-When you enable two-factor authentication at Grow, we’ll send you a secure, one-time code via text or call (depending on what you choose in your settings) each time you log in.
+When you enable two-factor authentication in Grow Online Banking, we’ll send you a secure, one-time code each time you log in (via your preferred notification method).
 This means that to enter your account unlawfully, someone would need both your account password and physical access to your phone, which is unlikely.
-Two-factor authentication is a great deterrent for identity theft!
-We’ll never call you and ask you for the one-time code.
-You’ll only be asked to enter it on the log in screen.
-Remember to never read anyone security codes over the phone.

 For more details about multifactor authentication, check out this MFA info sheet from cisa.gov.